narenaryan/promptml/README.md

 The language grammar can be found here: [grammar.lark](./src/promptml/grammar.lark)

+## For impatient:
+Install `promptml-cli` from here: https://github.com/narenaryan/promptml-cli to run PromptML programs with OpenAI & Google models.

 ## How PromptML looks ?

 The language is simple.
 You start blocks with `@` section annotation.
 A section ends with `@end` marker.
 Comments are started with `#` key.
 The prompt files ends with `.pml` extension.